RodrigoGama1902/bpyreport/README.md

 - Fixed Messages: These messages remain on the screen until they are manually dismissed or replaced by another message.

 ## Testing
 You can dynamically test all functionalities of the BpyReport submodule using the bpyreport-addon.
 This add-on provides all possible configurations in a simple and easily testable format.
+Check it out [here](https://github.com/RodrigoGama1902/bpyreport-addon)

 ![BpyReport Add-on](docs/img/addon.gif)